 CLAY CORE BUNDS AT TATTENHALL

-In order to preserve the entrance to the field and prevent our road vehicles from getting stuck we used our TuffTraks to create a causeway for deliveries of materials, machinery and clay,
+In order to preserve the entrance to the field and prevent our road vehicles from getting stuck, we used TuffTraks to create a causeway for deliveries of materials and machinery

 Overall, we believe the implementation of the Clay Core Bunds and the deflection barrier at Tattenhall is a prime example of how natural flood management can be used to prevent potential flood damage.
 By utilizing locally sourced materials and carefully planning and constructing these structures, we were able to provide a reliable defence against flooding in this landscape.
 The project also took into account the preservation of the field entrance, while providing a convenient causeway for materials and vehicles.
 We are confident that these measures will continue to provide effective flood defence for years to come.